robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 **Talking Point:**

-- "These play a role in SEO; search engines pay special attention to what is in these tags."
+- These play a role in search engine optimization (SEO); search engines pay special attention to what is in these tags.
 </aside>

 ---